Heidelberg: 1803 to 1933

 Heidelberg fell to the Grand Duchy of Baden in 1803.
 Charles Frederick, Grand Duke of Baden, re-founded the university, named "Ruperto-Carola" after its two founders.
 Notable scholars soon earned it a reputation as a "royal residence of the intellect".
 In the 18th century, the town was rebuilt in the Baroque style on the old medieval layout.

-In 1810 the French revolution refugee Count Charles Graimberg began to preserve the palace ruins and establish a historical collection.
+In 1810 the French Revolution refugee Count Charles Graimberg began to preserve the palace ruins and establish a historical collection.
 In 1815, the Emperor of Austria, the Emperor of Russia and the King of Prussia formed the "Holy Alliance" in Heidelberg.
 In 1848, the German National Assembly was held there.
 In 1849, during the Palatinate-Baden rebellion of the 1848 Revolutions, Heidelberg was the headquarters of a revolutionary army.
 It was defeated by a Prussian army near Waghaeusel.
 The city was occupied by Prussian troops until 1850.
-Between 1920 and 1933, Heidelberg University became a center of notable physicians Czerny, Erb, and Krehl; and humanists Rohde, Weber, and Gandolf.
+Between 1920 and 1933, Heidelberg University became a center of notable physicians Czerny, Erb, and Krehl; and humanists Rohde, Weber, and Gundolf.

 Nazism and the World War II-period

-During the Nazi period (1933–1945), Heidelberg was a stronghold of the NSDAP/Nazi party, (the National Socialist German Workers' Party) the strongest party in the elections before 1933 (the NSDAP obtained 30% at the communal elections of 1930).
+During the Nazi period (1933–1945), Heidelberg was a stronghold of the NSDAP/Nazi party (the National Socialist German Workers' Party), the strongest party in the elections before 1933 (the NSDAP obtained 30% at the communal elections of 1930).
 The NSDAP received 45.9% of the votes in the German federal election of March 1933 (the national average was 43.9%).